 We have a leadership-training program that provides solid skills to new counselors that prepares them for their responsibilities and grooms them to be camp leaders.
 As a result, all of the counselors at Camps Baco and Che-Na-Wah have a homegrown way of teaching our campers to be respectful, honest, caring and self-determined to do their best

-Directors of Camps Baco and Che-Na-Wah, Barbara and Bob Wortman, believe that camp is truly special.
+Mother/daughter team Barbara and Allison Wortman believe that camp is truly special.
 Their aim is to foster growth in children in an environment that is encouraging, fun and free-spirited; one that is unlike any other community that children are likely to encounter.
-The Wortmans approach this goal both seriously and with serious delight.
+The Wortman family approaches this goal both seriously and with serious delight.
 Watching each child blossom in camp’s youth-oriented community makes them feel privileged.

-Barbara arrived at camp in 1974 with Bob, who she’d met in college.
+Barbara arrived at camp in 1974 with Bob Wortman, who she’d met in college.
 With her background teaching music and as a special ed teacher, she was a natural fit at camp.

 Jane Sindel, Associate Director

 Even after 37 years, Jane still gets butterflies in her stomach when she hears the buses full of campers pulling into camp each June, in anticipation of another spectacular summer.

 Jane’s role as Associate Director at Che-Na-Wah is to train, guide and support the staff to enable them to embrace and teach skills, values and the camp traditions that Jane herself learned when she was a camper at Che-Na-Wah.
 She helps the staff be the best that they can be.

 Jane also gets to know every camper.
 When Jane is not at camp, she is a first grade teacher at a public elementary school in New York.
 During the summer, she often tutors campers who need some extra help with their reading.